webshopapps/module-matrixrate/README.md

 Compatibility
 -------------
 - Magento >= 2.0

-This library aims to support and is [tested against][travis] the following PHP
+This library aims to support and is tested against the following PHP
 implementations:

 * PHP 5.5